-Continue all medications prescribed by your doctor including blood thinners like Coumadin and aspirin.
-However, if you are taking aspirin, ibuprofen, herbal supplements without your doctors orders for a medical condition, please discontinue them 10 days prior to your surgery appointment.
-These include Anacin, Bufferin, Excedrin, Alka Selter and Percodan, Advil, Aleve, Motrin, Oral Vitamin E & Ginko Biloba.
-You may take Tylenol if needed for pain.
+Continue all medications prescribed by your doctor including blood thinners like Eliquis, Plavix or Coumadin.
+If your doctor has placed you on 81mg aspirin, you should continue taking the medication.
+However, if you are taking aspirin or herbal supplements that thin the blood without your doctor’s orders for a medical condition, please discontinue them 14 days prior to your surgery appointment.
+You may take Tylenol or ibuprofen if needed for pain.
 Alcohol will also promote bleeding, so avoid alcoholic beverages 48 hours before surgery.
-Please avoid wearing make-up, perfume, nail polish, and jewelry.
+Please avoid wearing make-up, perfume, nail polish (if your cancer is on your hands or feet), and cumbersome jewelry.

 Pre-operative antibiotics are seldom required for Mohs Surgery.
 If your physician has specifically requested that you take pre-operative antibiotics before ANY procedure, please call our office and discuss before your surgery date.